mchmarny/knative-demos/eventing-twitter/README.md

 ## Classification Service (Step #2)

 Now that the tweets are being published by our source to the default broker, we can create the trigger and service that will classify these tweets.
-The service exposes variable in `config/classifier.yaml` for the level of magnitude that will be required (`MIN_MAGNITUDE`) for a tweet text to be considered either positive or negative.
 To deploy this service apply:

 ```shell
 kubectl apply -f config/classifier.yaml -n demo